Scheidemann cabinet: Legal position and differences with other cabinets of the German Reich

 It remained unclear what the consequences would be if a minister lost the confidence of the National Assembly.
-The most obvious difference with the system under the old Empire and with future cabinets under the Weimar Constitution was that the government was based on the principle of equality between all its members (a collegial cabinet).
+The most obvious difference between the system under the old Empire and with future cabinets under the Weimar Constitution was that the government was based on the principle of equality between all its members (a collegial cabinet).
 Since the minister president (equivalent to the chancellor under the Weimar Constitution) was not mentioned in the law, he lacked any special powers and real standing.
 In fact, he was not much more than a moderator.
-By contrast, under the old system all the state secretaries had reported directly to the chancellor.
+By contrast, under the old system, all the state secretaries had reported directly to the chancellor.
 He was the only "minister" and accountable to the emperor and, after the change in the constitution in October 1918, to the Reichstag.

 The Transition Act of 4 March 1919 clarified the legal position of the existing body of law and its relation to those laws passed by the National Assembly.
 It also stipulated that the old imperial constitution was still valid unless it was in contradiction to a newer law.
 The constitutional position of the Reichstag was taken over by the National Assembly, that of the Bundesrat by the States Committee, the emperor was replaced by the president and the ministry replaced the chancellor.
-The powers previously vested within the centralised position of the chancellor were distributed to all members of the cabinet who were independently responsible for their portfolios.
+The powers previously vested in the centralised position of the chancellor were distributed to all members of the cabinet, who were independently responsible for their portfolios.
 This played a crucial role in the quarrels and the lack of cooperation that were to become a defining feature of the Scheidemann cabinet.

 Finally, the Decree of the Reich President Concerning the Establishment and Designation of the Supreme Reich Authorities of 21 March 1919 established the various portfolios within the government.
-It also added a confusing new contradiction by allocating the responsibility for "conducting the affairs of the Reich" to the Reich ministry whilst the original Transition Act had allocated the task to the president.
+It also added a confusing new contradiction by allocating the responsibility for "conducting the affairs of the Reich" to the Reich ministry, whilst the original Transition Act had allocated the task to the president.
 The decree also mentioned the minister president for the first time.